oestradiol/VRC-Mods/README.md

-This repository contains a VRChat Mod that allows you to Toggle Full-Screen mode in-game with the correct resolution.
+This repository contains my VRChat mods and fixes.
 Join the [VRChat Modding Group discord](https://discord.gg/rCqKSvR) for official mods and support!

 ## Special Thanks
-To nitro. that gave the idea x)
+Ty nitro. for the idea on the ToggleFullScreen;
+Ty gompo for helping me with literally everything lol.

+## ProneUiFix
+Current features:
+- Simple fix to the Desktop Ui glitch that happens on some avatars that opening the menu while you're proning will cause it be mispositioned.

 ## ToggleFullScreen
 Current features: